How to Register or De-register Constituency Associations

 2. Get the constituency association endorsed by your political party.
 A political party can endorse a constituency association by:

-- having a party official sign the A-1 form
+- having a party official sign the A-1 form; or

 3. Send us your completed form and endorsement.